janishar/PlaceHolderView/docs/iphv-intro.md

 ---
 id: iphv-intro
-title: Introduction
+title: Load More View
-sidebar_label: Introduction
+sidebar_label: Load More View
 ---

-This class provides support for load more view and callback when the last item is scrolled by the user.
+InfinitePlaceHolderView class provides support for load more view and callback when the last item is scrolled by the user.
 The callback can be used to fetch and show more data from server or other data source into the item view list.

 ## Load more item view class definition
 All the properties of item view for PlaceHoldeView is available in load more view.
 [Refer docs](terminology.md)